When Love Hurts

-"When Love Hurts" is a song recorded by American recording artist JoJo that was intended for her third studio album, Mad Love (2016), (though didn't actually end up on it) and is included on her "tringle" (triple single) extended play (EP), III.
+"When Love Hurts" is a song recorded by American singer JoJo that was intended for her third studio album, Mad Love (2016), (though didn't actually end up on it) and is included on her "tringle" (triple single) extended play (EP), III.
 (2015).
 The song was written by Ammar Malik, Benny Blanco, Daniel Omelio, Jason Evigan, creative team "The XX" and Ryn Weaver, while Blanco and Evigan also handled the production.
 "When Love Hurts" was the first song from the tringle to be promoted to radio via Atlantic Records.
 An official remix package was released on October 2, 2015.
 The song officially impacted Mainstream radio in the U.S. on November 17, 2015.

 Composition

 "When Love Hurts" is an uptempo house and dance song with a duration of three minutes and thiry-five seconds (3:35).
 It is instrumented by piano and synthesizers and features layered vocals.
 Lyrically, the song is about being moved by a strong emotion and fighting for things we love, even when it hurts.